raghurama123/def2-XCP/README.md

 ```
 wPBEhPBE/basisset   IOp(3/76=1000010000) IOp(3/77=0000010000) IOp(3/78=1000010000) IOp(3/107=0400000000) IOp(3/108=0400000000) IOp(3/119=1000000000) IOp(3/120=1000000000) IOp(3/130=-1) IOp(3/131=-1)
 ```
+- wPBEh is exchange part of HSE with screening constant ω = 0.15 according to [this blog](https://cfilomquantum.blogspot.com/2016/06/density-functionals-in-gaussian-09-rev.html)

 - This is not the same as LC-PBE in Orca 6.0.0